 In situations where the contractor's proposal includes acquisition of an aircraft, either through purchase or capital lease, the auditor should carefully review the feasibility studies the contractor has made in advance of acquiring the aircraft, justification presented to the approving authorities within the company, the contractor's decision, and the implementing procedures adopted.
 Corporate aircraft costs, once the purchase or capital lease is made, are very much like sunk costs and cannot be rapidly altered by management decision.
-It is particularly important for the auditor to recommend that the contractor can demonstrate the cost-effectiveness of corporate aircraft.
+It is particularly important for the auditor to recommend that the contracting officer not approve the proposed acquisition of the aircraft unless the contractor can demonstrate the cost-effectiveness of corporate aircraft.